How I Built This Site

 Drupal as an Ethical Base

-This website is built using a content management system called Drupal.
-The values and principles of the Drupal community align well with my own values.
-The Drupal community is one of the largest free software communities in the world, with more than 1,000,000 contributors working together.
-Drupal is the official content management system (CMS) of local organizations, such as the University of Minnesota and the Animal Humane Society, as well as international organizations such as Doctors Without Borders and the ACLU.
+This site runs on a content management system called Drupal.
+The Drupal community’s values and principles line up with mine.
+It’s one of the largest free software communities anywhere, with more than a million contributors.
+Drupal powers websites for local groups like the University of Minnesota and the Animal Humane Society, along with Doctors Without Borders and the ACLU.

 Read more about using Drupal as an ethical base